NerestKernels/OnePlus_KernelSU_SUSFS/README.md

-# Wild Kernels for Android
+# Nerest Kernels for Android

 ## Your warranty is no longer valid!